 The attempts of the lead prosecutor, LtCol.
 Ian Germain, to convince the jury members that Smiley was negligent and responsible for Beals’ death were never enough to move past reasonable doubt, and in many cases his own witnesses helped the defense’s case because of their conflicting accounts and lack of credibility.

 UAP’s Board of Directors accepted Smiley’s request for support on May 11, 2023, with the intent to ensure that Smiley had the ability to fund his legal defense in a criminal court.
-And as Steven Smiley transitions from the Marine Corps to civilian life as a first responder (Firefighter/EMS), your financial support is more critical than ever to ensure his legal bills are paid for.
+As Steven Smiley transitions from the Marine Corps to civilian life as a first responder (Firefighter/EMS), your financial support is more critical than ever to ensure his legal bills are paid for.
 Please consider making a donation today.

 TO DONATE IN SUPPORT OF SSGT STEVEN SMILEY